David Pinkney: Racing career

 In 2011, Pinkney entered the BTCC with Rob Austin Racing driving their new NGTC-spec Audi A4.
 Pinkney failed to make the start at the first meeting at Brands Hatch and subsequently left the team.

 Luton Town Football Club

-On 13 April 2007, David Pinkney bought Luton Town Football Club.
+On 13 April 2007, Pinkney bought Luton Town Football Club.
 The club tried to secure planning permission for a 50.000 seater stadium at Junction 12 on the M1.
-In 2008 Pinkney moved on following the decision of the FA to charge the football club in relation to a number of financial irregularities.
+In 2008, Pinkney moved on following the decision of the FA to charge the football club in relation to a number of financial irregularities.